 Once the chocolate is nice and runny, remove from the heat.
 Take out your ice cold cookies and dip into the chocolate, lift up and let excess chocolate drip back into the bowl.
 The chocolate should harden pretty fast due to the coldness of the cookies.

 Once the cookie stops dripping, lay on the cold baking sheet on which it was in the freezer.
-Repeat this with all frozen cookies.
-Once you are finished, return to freezer for about 10-15 minutes and they’re good to eat.
-Make sure you keep the chocolate covered cookies in the fridge when not eating, otherwise the chocolate melts and the cookies stick together.
+Repeat this with all cold almond cookies.
+Once you are finished, return to freezer for about 10 minutes and they’re good to eat.

-There you have it!
-How to make 2 Ingredient Almond Cookies and how to convert them into Chocolate Almond Cookies.
-What a great start into the holidays, right?
-These are an AWESOME edible gift, too by the way.
-The almond cookies without chocolate are probably better as a gift.
-You can pack them in a nice celophan bag without risking the chocolate to smear all over it.
+You can pack them in a nice cellophane bag without risking the chocolate to smear all over it.
 Put a pretty bow around it, pair it with a jar of this uuuuh-mazing Cashew Chocolate Spread that takes only 5 Minutes to make and off your go make someone extremely happy :)